tsuru/tsuru/docs/reference/config.rst

 auth:oauth:info-url
 +++++++++++++++++++

-The URL used to fetch information about the authenticated user.
-Tsuru expects a json response containing a field called ``email``.
+The URL used to fetch information about the authenticated user. tsuru expects a json response containing a field called ``email``.

-Tsuru will also make call this URL on every request to the API to make sure the token is still valid and hasn't been revoked.
+tsuru will also make call this URL on every request to the API to make sure the token is still valid and hasn't been revoked.

 auth:oauth:collection